DianaStrahilova/moonexpeditionpp1/README.md

 ___
 **Main Content**

-The main content is the second the third component of the structure.
-It combines engaging information and invites for action.
+The main combines engaging information and invites for action.

 The first part of the main is a welcome message inviting visitors to join into the unknown.
 Along with all the reasons why and captivating images and a map location of  the office.